Overview

 Important Notes

-1. Use absolute paths – Always specify absolute paths for Netlify CLI --dir option
+- Use absolute paths – Always specify absolute paths for the Netlify CLI

-5. Tailwind CSS CDN – Landing pages use CDN approach, no separate build process needed, requires internet connection
+DefaultContentLanguagewhen runninghugo server; root URL redirection may need configuration - Tailwind CSS CDN – Landing pages use a CDN approach with no separate build process, but require an internet connection